remindmodel/remind/tutorials/15_Using_Python.md

 and navigate through the selection process as usual.

-### Installing Conda
+### Installing `conda`

 This is not necessary when running REMIND on the PIK cluster.
 If you are on a Desktop machine or are using another shared computing infrastructure, ask your local IT department if `conda` is available for your system.
-For Desktop users here's a brief overview of how to install Conda.
+For Desktop users here's a brief overview of how to install `conda`.
 Follow these steps:

-1. **Download the Conda installer**:
+1. **Download the `conda` installer**:
-    - For Anaconda (includes Conda and many scientific packages): [Anaconda Distribution](https://www.anaconda.com/products/distribution#download-section)
+    - *Recommended*: For Miniconda (a minimal installer for `conda`): [Miniconda Distribution](https://docs.conda.io/en/latest/miniconda.html)
-    - For Miniconda (a minimal installer for Conda): [Miniconda Distribution](https://docs.conda.io/en/latest/miniconda.html)
+    - *Optional*: For Anaconda (includes `conda` and many scientific packages): [Anaconda Distribution](https://www.anaconda.com/products/distribution#download-section)

 2. **Run the installer**:
-    - On Windows, double-click the `.exe` file.
-Follow the instructions
+    - On Windows, double-click the `.exe` file
     - On macOS and Linux, open a terminal and run:
         ```sh
         bash path/to/installer.sh